Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Background and methods

 Then, the total Hamiltonian is as follows,

 with $V>0$.
 Placing charges amounts to adding penalty terms on the appropriate site with the opposite sign.

 To compute expectation values of this Hamiltonian on a quantum computer, we perform the Jordan-Wigner transformation \cite{Hamer1997Series} on the matter Hamiltonian \eqref{eq:H_m} that couples to fermionic degrees of freedom.
+For this we must choose a linear ordering of the fermions.
 The gauge part and penalty terms already consist of Pauli operators.
-For this we must choose a linear ordering of the fermions.
-In Fig.~\ref{fig:lgt-diagram}, the ordering zig-zags from the bottom leg to the top, running across the rungs towards the left, as indicated by the red arrows.
+In Fig.~\ref{fig:lgt-diagram}, the ordering zig-zags from the bottom left qubit to the top, then running across the rungs towards the left, as indicated by the red arrows.
 Subsequently, we translate the fermions to spins using $\phi_{\bm l} = \sideset{}{_{k<l}}{\prod}(i Z_k) \sigma_l ^-$, with $\sigma^\pm = \frac{1}{2}(X \pm iY)$ and $l$ being the linear index of the ordering of the fermionic fields as described.